aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I am worth a fortune.
+> 🥠 This cookie contains 117 calories.